How To Regrow Green Onions In Water And Move Them Into Hydroponics

 📏 Faster Growth Than Soil

 Hydroponic systems deliver oxygen and minerals directly to the basal root plate.
-In potting soil, roots spend energy pushing through dirt to find water.
-Without that physical barrier, the plant directs all its energy upward.
+In potting soil, meanwhile, roots spend energy pushing through dirt to find water.
+Without that physical barrier, though, the plant directs all its energy upward.
 Because of this, hydroponic scallions grow roughly twice as fast as their soil counterparts.

 🧙 Phase 1: Sprouting Kitchen Scraps In Plain Water